Mukhlas: Early life and background

 Different reports place Muklas' birthdate at either 2 February or 9 February 1960, in Solokuro, Lamongan, East Java.
 He attended the Al-Mukmin Islamic school founded by Abu Bakar Bashir with his brothers Amrozi bin Nurhasyim and Ali Imron.
-He recruited these two brothers to manufacture the explosives and purchase the vehicles used in the 2002 Bali bombing.
+He recruited them to manufacture the explosives and purchase the vehicles used in the 2002 Bali bombing.

-After graduating from Al-Mukmin, Muklas sought to continue his Jihad studies at various training camps in Afghanistan.
+After graduating from Al-Mukmin, Muklas continued his Jihad studies at various training camps in Afghanistan.
 He fought in the Soviet–Afghan War between 1980 and 1989, as a member of Osama bin Laden's "International Brigade."
 Muklas admitted that he met with Osama bin Laden in 1987, and that; "he and other top JI personnel were careful to nurture ties to bin Laden and al-Qaeda in the years that followed."
 Muklas secured the funds, through senior JI member Hambali, needed to perform the 2002 Bali bombing.

 Political and religious activism

-Jemaah Islamiah
+Jemaah Islamiyah

-After the eventual defeat of the Soviet Union and installation of the Taliban as Afghanistan's rulers, Muklas returned to South East Asia to conduct operations for Jemaah Islamiah.
+After the eventual defeat of the Soviet Union and installation of the Taliban as Afghanistan's rulers, Muklas returned to Southeast Asia to conduct operations for Jemaah Islamiyah.
 He was named head of JI's "Mantiqi One", a regional network covering Sumatra, Singapore, Malaysia and southern Thailand.

-Muklas then co-founded an Islamic school in Malaysia that was to be used as a local training ground for JI operatives.
+Muklas then co-founded an Islamic school in Malaysia that was used to train JI operatives.